tatsujb/installFAFscript/README.md

 This is a shell script that installs and configures [FA](https://store.steampowered.com/app/9420/Supreme_Commander_Forged_Alliance/ "Supreme Commander Forged Alliace") + [FAF](https://faforever.com "Forged Alliace Forever") multiplayer client on linux (and soon any OS that Forged Alliance can also run on).

+### I don't want a script, I want a DIY :

+no problem!
+Foodlfg does short wort of summarizing all you need to know over here : https://github.com/foodlfg/Supreme-Commander-FAF-install-guide

 ### Run successes (by distro) :
 Distro icon should be clickable for a video-example (for the moment only had the time to record ubuntu but I coded for other distributions. feel free to share another youtube link for another distribution, I'll add it)